 Scheduling the Visualization Lab

-Once you have undergone one of the two orientations, you may begin scheduling time in the Visualization Lab by emailing the Technology Services Coordinator.
+Once you have undergone one of the two orientations, you may begin scheduling time in the Visualization Lab by emailing the Digital Pedagogy and Emerging Technologies Librarian.
 Once your reservation is accepted, you will receive a confirmation email and a Google Calendar invite confirming your reservation.
 To cancel your reservation, decline the Google Calendar invitation.

 To view the times the Visualization Lab is available, UNC Charlotte users may access a limited version of the calendar through this Google Calendar link.

 At the time of your reservation, please check in with your UNC Charlotte ID card at the Technology Support Desk on the second floor of Atkins Library.

 Card swipe and calendar access are available to Atkins Library employees only.